-Hunting the Northern Lights – Iceland
+Hunting the Northern Lights in Iceland – The Aurora Borealis

 also called the Aurora Borealis

 I was practising at home with my simple camera to take some nightshots.
-I have the Panasonic Lumix TZ70 so I don’t have that much options… But still with good lightings at night I can get it on camera!!
+I have the Panasonic Lumix TZ70 so I don’t have that much options… But still with good lightings at night I can get it on camera!

 And well, it is a natural phenomenon and so you can not say that you’re going to see it at a certain time..
-You need to have a fair share of luck that it’s showing for you 🙂 The first trip I took was a hike on glacier Solheimajokull with afterwards an Icelandic soup and a hunt for the Northern Lights.
+You need to have a fair share of luck that it’s showing for you 🙂 The first Norhtern Lights trip I took was a hike on glacier Solheimajokull with afterwards an Icelandic soup and a hunt for the Northern Lights.

 Picture taken on the Solheimajokull Gletsjer